Botanical Name: Eucalyptus radiata

 Australia is home to roughly 700 types of Eucalyptus, and researchers and botanists continue to discover and catalog unknown species.
 While Eucalyptus trees originated in Australia, they can now be found in other parts of the world, too.
 These “exotic” plants from Down Under made their way to Europe in the early 1800s and have subsequently spread to Africa, South America, India, and California.

-As a member of the Myrtaceae family, the evergreen Eucalyptus Radiata tree can reach 97 feet in height.
-The glossy leaves taper off to sharp point and possess a full-bodied, aromatic fragrance.
-In fact, Eucalyptus Radiata is commonly known as the narrow-leaved peppermint tree, due to the fact that the Eucalyptus leaves closely resemble the narrow-leaved peppermint plant.
+As a member of the Myrtaceae family, the towering Eucalyptus Radiata tree, standing at up to 97 feet in height, offers a host of eucalyptus essential oil benefits.
+Its glossy leaves gracefully taper to a sharp point, exuding a robust and aromatic fragrance.
+It's no wonder that Eucalyptus Radiata is often referred to as the narrow-leaved peppermint tree, as its leaves closely resemble those of the narrow-leaved peppermint plant.

 While radiata is the most versatile out of the Eucalyptus oils, here is a little more information about the most common types of Eucalyptus Essentials Oils: